anigkus/anigkus.github.io/docs/favorite-list-of-frequently-used-regular-expressions.md

 ![Favorite list of frequently used regular expressions](assets/images/favorite-list-of-frequently-used-regular-expressions/figure-1.jpg "Github of Anigkus")

 > <br/>
-> &nbsp;&nbsp;&nbsp;&nbsp; Various regular expressions are very common in software development work.
-But when some expressions are sometimes needed, I can't think of them all at once, so I just spend some time sorting out some frequently used expressions to avoid I'll spend more time on this later.
-This way, I can better free my brain and use the capacity for more important things.<br/>
+> &nbsp;&nbsp;&nbsp;&nbsp; Various regular expressions are very common in software development.
+But sometimes when you need some expressions, you can't think of them for a while, so you just put some commonly used expressions together, so that you will need them later.
+When the time comes, just copy it directly, avoid searching Googles again, and there is no need to spend more time on this.
+This way, you can better free your brain capacity and use it to remember more important things.😄<br/>
 > <br/>

 ## Number express {#id1-h2}